 It was election year in 1984, and Robert Muldoon decided to go to the polls early, on 14 July.
-This was due partly to the decision by Marilyn Waring, a National Party Member of Parliament, to withdraw her support for the National caucus on June 14.
-She had been savagely attacked by Robert Muldoon for supporting the Labour opposition's Nuclear Free New Zealand Bill the previous day.
+This was due partly to a decision by Marilyn Waring, a National Party Member of Parliament, to withdraw her support for the National caucus on 14 June.
+She had been savagely attacked by Robert Muldoon for supporting the Labour opposition’s Nuclear Free New Zealand Bill the previous day.

 Labour swept to power in the election and immediately made clear its intention to pursue policies that would establish New Zealand as a nuclear-free country.
 This was a popular stand, and by the end of the year nearly 40 towns and boroughs had declared themselves nuclear-free.
-Labour announced its decision to ban ships that were either nuclear-powered or armed.
+Labour announced its decision to ban ships that were either nuclear-powered or -armed.
 The United States maintained its position, and stalemate was quickly reached.

 Five days after his defeat in the election, the outgoing prime minister, Robert Muldoon, met the United States secretary of state, George Shultz, who was in Wellington for an ANZUS council meeting.
-Lange labelled this 'a calculated attempt to embarrass the new Labour Government' and declared that the council communiqué was 'intellectual dishonesty which allowed the representatives of a defeated government to put their country's name to a document that all who signed it knew did not represent the views of the country's future government'.
+Lange labelled this ‘a calculated attempt to embarrass the new Labour Government’ and declared that the council communiqué was ‘intellectual dishonesty which allowed the representatives of a defeated government to put their country’s name to a document that all who signed it knew did not represent the views of the country’s future government’.

-Lange, in seeking a softening of Labour Party policy on this issue, found that there was little room to move; party activists were unwilling to draw distinctions between nuclear propulsion and nuclear weapons.
+Lange sought to soften Labour Party policy on this issue but found little room to move; party activists were unwilling to draw distinctions between nuclear propulsion and nuclear weapons.
 The mood of the nation was also turning against such political manoeuvring.
-David Lange hinted to George Shultz that a compromise could be reached, and Shultz believed that he had Lange's assurance that Labour's policy could be changed.
+Lange had hinted to Shultz that a compromise could be reached, and Shultz believed that he had Lange’s assurance that Labour’s policy could be changed.
 He later claimed that he felt betrayed by the way things unfolded.